Strange Holidays in January

 A collection of some of the strange and silly holidays in the month of February.
 February has some really unique and fun holidays to celebrate.

 More by this Author

-Part of a series on the strange holidays throughout the year.
-The strange and silly holidays in the month of May.
+Part of a series on the strange and silly holidays throughout the year.
+The fun and strange holidays in the month of December.